n1teshy/gobbler/README.md

     limit: int = 10,
 ) -> list[tuple[float | None, Union[Image, Span, DocumentObject]]]:
 ```
-> Look at common parameters of search\_\* above.
+> Look at common parameters of `search_*` above.

-Returns a list of tuples where the first element of the tuple is a cosine score and the second may be an `Image`, `Span` or `DocumentObject`.
+Short for Omni search, this function will look for relevant content in all collections and return `limit` tuples where the first element of the tuple is a cosine score and the second may be an `Image`, `Span` or `DocumentObject`.

 ---